clairebriatore/metrocar_funnel_analysis/README.md

 ## Data

-The dataset used in this project is the [Metrocar Dataset](postgresql://Test:bQNxVzJL4g6u@ep-noisy-flower-846766-pooler.us-east-2.aws.neon.tech/Metrocar).
+The dataset used in this project is the Metrocar_Dataset in PostgreSQL: postgresql://Test:bQNxVzJL4g6u@ep-noisy-flower-846766-pooler.us-east-2.aws.neon.tech/Metrocar

 The data includes customer information, transaction history, and riding behavior.

 ## Usage